 Official preamble: As the Fit for the Future initiatives become public, the project team recommends staff have to hand some notes as support in case they field questions.
 Remember to check the identity of the person – any media enquiries must go through Auckland Council media team as per the existing media policy.

-Question: I’ve heard that libraries’ jobs are being cut.
+Question: I’ve heard that librarians’ jobs are being cut.
 What’s that about?

 Official answer: Libraries are responding to changing business; growing in some areas, declining in others so we need to transform to match customer demand.
 There might be new roles in some activities, and fewer roles in other areas – we don’t know yet.
 We are ratepayer funded and have a responsibility to ensure we are as efficient as possible.
 This could mean we need fewer people.